gabrieldezena10/gabrieldezena10/README.md

-### Hey, keep track of my dev skills 👋
+### Hey, there 👋

-### I'm Gabriel Dezena and current student of WEB Development at Trybe.
+### I'm Gabriel Dezena.
+I'm from a small town in São Paulo, but now I live in Florianópolis, the capital of the state of Santa Catarina.
+I discovered myself as a developer 2021 and now i'm studying full stack web development in order to become the best version of me.

 <div align="center">
   <a href="https://github.com/gabrieldezena10">